ludocode/mpack/README.md

  * Simple and easy to use
  * Secure against untrusted data
  * Lightweight, suitable for embedded
- * Helpful for debugging
  * [Extensively documented](http://ludocode.github.io/mpack/)
+ * Extremely fast

 The core of MPack contains a buffered reader and writer with a custom callback to fill or flush the buffer.
 Helper functions can be enabled to read values of expected type, to work with files, to allocate strings automatically, to check UTF-8 encoding, and more.
 The MPack featureset can be configured at compile-time to set which features, components and debug checks are compiled, and what dependencies are available.

 The MPack code is small enough to be embedded directly into your codebase.
 The easiest way to use it is to download the [amalgamation package](https://github.com/ludocode/mpack/releases) and insert the source files directly into your project.
 Copy `mpack.h` and `mpack.c` into to your codebase, and copy `mpack-config.h.sample` as `mpack-config.h`.
 You can use the defaults or edit it if you'd like to customize the MPack featureset.

 MPack is written in the portable intersection of C99 and C++.
 In other words, it's written in C99, but if you are stuck using a certain popular compiler from a certain unpopular vendor that refuses to support C99, you can compile it as C++ instead.
-(The headers should also be C89-clean, provided compatible definitions of `bool`, `inline`, `stdint.h` and friends are available, and `const` is defined away.)

 *NOTE: MPack is beta software under development.
-There are still some TODOs in the codebase, some security issues to fix, some MessagePack 1.0/1.1 compatibility and interoperability issues to sort out, some test suite portability issues to fix, and there is only around 45% unit test coverage.*
+The API occasionally changes, there are still some TODOs in the codebase, some security issues to fix, some MessagePack 1.0/1.1 compatibility and interoperability issues to sort out, some test suite portability issues to fix, and there is only around 65% unit test coverage.*

 ## The Node Reader API